 Curriculum and Learning Goals

 The Undergraduate General Education Curriculum is designed to prepare students for the challenges of the 21st century.
 It emphasizes engaged learning and clear learning goals.
-Students are required to take between 42 and 48 credits in general education courses, or roughly 1/3 of their 128 credits required for graduation.
+Students generally take between 36 and 45 credits in general education courses, or roughly 1/3 of their 120 credits required for graduation.

 Monmouth University’s General Education curriculum addresses six learning goals that help students prepare for lifelong learning.
 Specifically, a well-educated student prepared to embark on a journey of lifelong learning will:

 - Be empowered with a mastery of practical and intellectual skills, including writing, reading, speaking, qualitative and quantitative reasoning, technology, information literacy, and critical thinking;